susan-shu-c/tale/_posts/2019-10-02-data-science-side-project.md

 categories: tech
 ---

-## Overview

 I've often been asked the question: *How do I pick a good data science side project*?
 Here is my approach to come up with an idea shortlist, plan out concrete steps, and most importantly, **execute** on the project to completion.
-This is a beginner-friendly guide.

 * TOC
 {:toc}